ALL Metrics

 Background

 Network pharmacology and molecular docking have emerged as important in modern herbal drug discovery, offering systems-level understanding into phytochemical interactions and therapeutic mechanisms.
+However, there is no comprehensive synthesis of how these approaches are applied in herbal medicine research, limiting their effective integration into drug development.
 This review aimed to evaluate the application of integrated network pharmacology and molecular docking in herbal medicine research

 Methods